 The Department has seen a rise in the number of complaints about drug dealing and drug use within the Township.
 As a result one of the detectives has been assigned to primarily work on narcotic type investigations.
 This detective works closely with other law enforcement agencies on the local, state, and federal level in an effort to reduce this type of activity and crimes that occur as a result of it.

 One of the functions the patrol division is responsible for is working to keep the roads as safe as possible.
 This task is accomplished through education, data information analysis, and enforcement of the traffic related laws.

-Among the tools and equipment utilized is a Speed Monitoring Radar Trailer.
-The trailer can be brought to neighborhoods, school zones, construction zones and other locations to help promote compliance with the speed limit.
-The trailer is an unmanned portable, self-contained speed display unit that is towed to the desired location.
+Among the tools and equipment utilized are three Speed Monitoring Radar Trailers and three All Traffic Solutions Speed Signs, and one Kustom Signals Stealth Stat device.
+The trailers can be brought to neighborhoods, school zones, construction zones and other locations to help promote compliance with the speed limit.
+The trailers are an unmanned portable, self-contained speed display unit that is towed to the desired location.
 Once deployed, it displays speeds of oncoming vehicles on a highly visible LED display.
 A speed limit sign mounted on the unit reminds drivers of the speed limit.
 This unit also has the capability to record the speed data for future traffic problem analysis.
 The trailer gives drivers the opportunity to see how fast they are actually going and slow down, without receiving a citation.
+The All Traffic Solutions Signs work in a similar manner, except they are mounted devices that can be affixed to speed limit signs, utility poles, or other traffic sign posts.
+The two larger signs have the capability of displaying the speeds of oncoming vehicles and providing them with a flashing warning light if they are traveling in excess of the speed limit.
+They also have the capability to display a message, such as "slow down" or "thank you".